hitesh1705/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.

+Vulnerability in insecure.ts is due to the lack of proper validation and security mechanisms which is  allowing cookie theft and CSRF attacks.

 2. Briefly explain different ways in which vulnerability can be exploited.

+Session hijacking: Using mal-steal-cookie.html to steal session cookies.
+CSRF Attack: Using mal-csrf.html to perform unauthorized actions.

 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.

+secure.ts implements CSRF tokens, SameSite cookies, and proper input validation to prevent spoofing vulnerabilities.